mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 }
 ```

-As we can see, Doobie gives us a dedicated method, `updateMany`, to execute a batch insertion.
-The method takes a list of parameters and returns the number of rows inserted.
-Some databases, such as Postgres, can return a list of columns values of the rows just inserted.
-In this case we can use the method `updateManyWithGeneratedKeys`, taking as input a list of column names:
+As we can see, Doobie gives us a method, `updateMany`, to execute a batch insertion.
+It takes a list of parameters and returns the number of rows inserted.
+Some databases, such as Postgres, can produce a list of column values of the inserted rows.
+In this case, we can use the method `updateManyWithGeneratedKeys`, taking as input a list of column names:

 ```scala
 def saveActorsAndReturnThem(actors: NonEmptyList[String]): IO[List[Actor]] = {